-Interview with benefits planners

-Review of benefit planning reports

-Interview with state Vocational Rehabilitation counselors

-Interviews with clients
+Client record reviews Interview with benefits planners Review of benefit planning reports Interviews with IPS specialists Interview with state Vocational Rehabilitation counselors Interviews with clients Interviews with mental health practitioners

 Rationale: In order to make decisions about work, job seekers and workers need accurate information about their individual situations.
 Many people do not work because they fear losing disability benefits.
 Others would like to work enough to support themselves and exit the benefit system.
 Comprehensive information about how work will affect each person's financial situation is critical.